Hilton Head Parks: Scenic and Educational Places to Play

 Driessen Beach Park

-Some may think Driessen Beach Park is a little hard to find, but it’s worth the effort.
+Some think Driessen Beach Park is a little hard to find, but it’s worth the effort.
 This park remains uncrowded — even during summertime — and welcomes visitors to relax, swim, wade and body-board.
-Conditions can change depending on stormy weather, but most times waters remain calm.
+Conditions change depending on stormy weather, but most times waters remain calm.

 Pinckney Island National Wildlife Refuge